End-User Manual

 Inferred Information

-The following information was inferred from technology conventions rather than explicitly documented, and should be verified before distribution:
+The following information was inferred from technology conventions or patterns rather than being explicitly stated in the source documentation.
+Verification is recommended before distribution:

 Recommendations for Verification Before Distribution

-Gap WHO to Consult WHAT to Ask WHERE to Insert Answer
+Priority Section WHO to Consult WHAT to Ask WHERE to Insert